VijayAdithyaBK/intelli-g/README.md

 ## 🤖 How It Works Under the Hood

 ### The Prompt
-We use a structured prompt to tell Gemini: *"You are a data extractor.
+The script uses a structured prompt to tell Gemini: *"You are a data extractor.
 Don't summarize, just extract facts."*

 ### The Routing
 Common logic handles where data goes based on the `Context / Category` determined by AI: